Habitat Homeownership Program

 Home Repair and Preservation Program

 We offer home repair and preservation services to homeowners so Oregonians can continue to live in safe, decent homes for years to come.
-Some of our home repair work includes painting, landscaping, weatherization, minor and critical repair services to preserve home interior and exteriors.
+Qualifying homes are within Linn county in these ZIP codes: 97355, 97327, 97386, 97345, and 97329.
+Some of our home repair work includes minor and critical repairs, from painting, landscaping, weatherization to electrical, plumbing, roofing, heating and air.
 In this way, we can help revitalize neighborhoods, improve housing stability and retention for Oregonians living on low incomes, increase opportunities for homeowners to remain in their existing homes, and preserve affordable housing inventory.

 How does the Home Repair and Preservation Program work?

 If selected, the homeowner signs a written Homeowner's Agreement between the homeowner and Habitat, clarifying the project cost, guidelines, and expectations.
-An affordable loan is made to the homeowner to cover the cost of the work and payments are placed in a revolving fund to help the Home Repair and Preservation Program serve others in need.
-We use volunteer labor and donated materials to keep costs low.
+We use volunteer labor and donated materials and additional costs for specialty work (plumber, electrician, etc.) are in the form of a zero-interest loan made to the homeowner.